DSiB-G2/G2-CovPipeline/README.md

 # G2-CovPipeline
-Master student project under the supervision of IKIM-Essen
+A student project under the supervision of IKIM-Essen for the Master's project course "Data Science in Bioinformatics"

-A covid variant calling pipeline implemented with Snakemake workflow managment system
+During the course, we have implemented an easy to use pipeline for assigning lineages to SARS-CoV-2 (COVID) next generation sequencing data using the Snakemake workflow managment system.

-## Running the pipeline
+## Instructions on how to run the pipeline

-Instructions on how to run the pipeline
+### 1) Optional: Connect to IKIM cluster (e.g. c45), preferably via Remote-SSH/Remote Explorer extensions in your IDE

-### 1) Connect to IKIM cluster (e.g. c45) via Remote-SSH/Remote Explorer extensions in your IDE
+While this project can also be run elsewhere, being remotely connected to the cluster is the most straightforward experience due to scripts that can automatically fetch sample data.

 ### 2) Install Mambaforge, if not already installed
 ```